 9 Let love be without dissimulation.
 Abhor that which is evil; cleave to that which is good.

-In one of the most powerful expositions ever written, the apostle Paul in 1Cor 13 taught the more excellent way (1Cor 12:31) is a life of loving others (agape) in word and deed.
-Genuine, unfeigned love is a voluntary, self-less act of goodwill to benefit another; a love that operates without hypocrisy, without thought to selfish gain or personal loss, and not conditioned upon being loved in return.
+In one of the most powerful expositions ever written, the apostle Paul in 1Cor 13 showed that the more excellent way (1Cor 12:31) is a life of loving others (agape) in word and deed.
+Without dissimulation (anupokritos) – the same Greek word is translated “without hypocrisy” in James 3:17 and “unfeigned” in 1Peter 1:22.
+Genuine love is a voluntary, self-less act of goodwill to benefit another; a love that operates in purity and without thought of personal gain or loss.
+It is not conditioned upon being loved in return.

 “Refuse to approve Evil things, but stand unflinching firm in support of all things Good.”
-This is an important rule in church environments and in the world’s associations.
-It is more than an attitude, it’s a strategy of living.
-Unfortunately, sinful practices sometimes weasel their way into churches and full cleansing/restoration is urgently necessary.
-Let us never make excuses for evil, but cling to truth and goodness always.
+It is an important rule for all of life – Kingdom service, church environments and interaction with unbelievers.
+This is more than an attitude, it’s a strategy of living, for sinful practices are constantly working to weasel their way into homes, churches and relationships.
+Do not make excuses for evil, but demand and cling to truth and goodness.

-Christians must not sit calm and silent when Government and Society commit wickedness and condone injustices, but speak and live the truth of God’s Word, even if it means suffering the fate of John the Baptist when he condemned King Herod for unlawfully marrying his niece.
-However, be careful to temper the Apostle’s words here with Jesus’ command to resist not evil (Mat 5:39).
+Christians cannot sit calm and silent when Government and Society commit wickedness and condone injustices.
+They need to speak and live the truth of God’s Word, even if it means suffering the fate of John the Baptist when he condemned King Herod for unlawfully marrying his niece.
+Of course, we need to temper the Apostle’s words here with Jesus’ command to resist not evil (Mat 5:39).
 The churches of Christ do not physically fight wickedness, but are called to shine forth as lights in a wicked, dark world.
 In the pivotal dissertation of chapter 13, Paul demonstrates that Christians are to live peaceably in the societies and governments within which they happen to dwell, not as national citizens, but as ambassadors living in a foreign country.

 10 Be kindly affectioned one to another with brotherly love; in honour preferring one another;

-The Apostle’s model church member is noted for unfeigned agape love for all (v9) and affectionate philadelphia love for the brethren.
+The Apostle’s model church member is noted for unfeigned agape love for all (v9) and affectionate philadelphia love for the members of Christ’s body.
 These Greek synonyms carry distinct connotations.
 The former is an undeserved love based in the will; it chooses to love without regard to consequences.
-The latter is a close love of genuine kinship and mutual affection; it is born naturally and comes easily.
+The latter is a close love of genuine kinship and mutual affection; it is both a love of feeling and of genuine care and concern.
 Both forms of love operate within the church body!
 Some people you find easy to love and others require some effort.

 The fact that Christ and the Apostles wrote so often about brotherly love demonstrates just how important it is to God (John 13:35; Rom 13:8; 1Thes 3:12; 1Pet 1:22; 1John 4:21, etc).
-Nevertheless, many church bodies struggle with living out this principle, and how greatly it damages their testimony!
-Exhortations for brethren to live in love and concern for one another simply over-flow from the Epistles.
-Yet one of the biggest problems in the churches of Christ is bickering, contentions, jealousy, finger-pointing, gossip, envy and criticisms within its members.
+Nevertheless, many church bodies struggle with living out this principle and how greatly it damages their testimony.
+Exhortations for brethren to live in love and concern for one another simply over-flow the Epistles.
+Yet one of the biggest problems in the churches of Christ is bickering, contention, jealousy, finger-pointing, gossip, envy and criticism within its members.
 Young people are especially sensitive to these terrible offenses and are quickly disillusioned and embittered with the church that allows these practices to flourish.
 I believe it to be the number one cause for children to leave the conservative church of their parents.

 11 Not slothful in business; fervent in spirit; serving the Lord; 12 Rejoicing in hope; patient in tribulation; continuing instant in prayer;

-The genuine church member is not a lazy individual, but zealous in serving the Lord and fervent in spirit.
-His mannerism is convincingly authentic, his life a compelling testimony of the Truth of the Gospel.
-He is ready to serve the Lord wherever and whenever – in the brotherhood and before unbelievers, in season and out of season (2Tim 4:2).
+The prime church member is not a lazy individual, but zealous in serving the Lord.
+His spirit is inspirational, earnest, forceful, contagious, fervent and his mannerism is convincing, authentic, transparent.
+His words and deeds form a compelling testimony of the Truth of the Gospel.
+He is ready to serve (douleuo) the Lord wherever and whenever – in the brotherhood and before unbelievers, in season and out of season (2Tim 4:2).
+He rejoices in hope; he is happy, optimistic and encouraging.
+His mind is not mired in earthly worries and afflictions but fixedly set on the glories to come (Rom 15:13).
+These are wonderful people to be around!
+Their positive, reassuring attitudes give new strength to shaking hands and their infectious courage brings firmness to enfeebled knees (Heb 12:10-14).

-Patient in tribulation.
-How crucially important is this little phrase!
+Patient (hupomeno) in tribulation.
+How important this little phrase!
+Endurance is the last and most difficult jewel of the Faith that saves.
 Many receive the Word joyfully, but when tribulation comes they cannot endure (Mat 13:20-21).
 One of the last encouragements of the Apostle Paul was to Timothy, his son in the faith: Thou therefore endure hardness, as a good soldier of Jesus Christ (2Tim 2:3).
 It is essential to run the race with patience (Heb 12:1; James 5:7), knowing that patience brings maturity (James 1:3-5).
-Perseverance is one of the jewels in the crown of faith.
-See my note for Rom 5:3.
+See note for Rom 5:3.

 13 Distributing to the necessity of saints; given to hospitality.
 14 Bless them which persecute you: bless, and curse not.
 15 Rejoice with them that do rejoice, and weep with them that weep.

-The body of Christ, the churches of His Kingdom, prosper when their members express these characteristics in life.
-They are alert to notice when a member is in need, whether it be a physical deficit or a spiritual distress.
-And then they are quick and willing to share from their own accounts (James 2:16).
-Giving time and money to the needs of others and the work of the church – such are the genuine lively stones that are building up a spiritual house (1Pet 2:5).
+The Kingdom of Christ and each church within its realm are bound to prosper when their members provoke one another to express these characteristics in their lives.
+They are alert to notice when a member is in need, whether it be a physical deficit or a spiritual distress, and then they are quick and willing to share from their own accounts (James 2:16).
+Giving time and money to the needs of others and the work of the church – such are the genuine lively stones that are building up Christ’s spiritual house (1Pet 2:5).

 Given to hospitality.
-This is a gift that comes naturally to some but which others must gain by practice.
-The importance of this attitude and conduct should never be minimized!
-Work to show hospitality, whether opening your house to family fellowship or simply making the effort to engage others in wholesome, genuinely interested conversation.
-A friendly, warm, welcoming attitude is a powerful weapon for good!
+This is a gift that comes naturally to some but which others must gain by practice, but the importance of this attitude and conduct should never be minimized (see note 1Pet 4:9).
+Take special care to show hospitality, whether opening your house to family fellowship or simply making the effort to engage others in wholesome, genuinely interested conversation.
+A friendly, warm, welcoming attitude is a powerful weapon for good and the Gospel of the Kingdom.
 Some have even entertained strangers unawares (Heb 13:2).
 Philip Mauro, one of my favorite authors, became a Christian later in life when a friendly church doorkeeper invited him into an evangelistic meeting he happened to be walking by.
 He testified that he owed his salvation to that one man’s encouraging smile at just the right moment in his life (see Pro 25:11).

-Bless them which persecute you, quoting Jesus’ sermon on the Mount.
+Bless them which persecute you which quotes Jesus’ sermon on the Mount.
 Pray for them, do them good.
 Being kind to others even in the face of mistreatment is another powerful witness for Christ, yet how to difficult to choose this action so contrary to human tendency.
 See notes on Mat 5:44; 1Cor 4:12; James 3:9-10.

 Rejoice and weep.
 Solomon said there is a time to weep, and a time to laugh (Ecl 3:4), implying that one shouldn’t get them mixed up (see Pro 25:20).
 In a healthy church body, members should have the same care one for another.
 And whether one member suffer, all the members suffer with it; or one member be honored, all the members rejoice with it (1Cor 12:25-26).
 In other words, show sincere, brotherly love in action.
-Empathize with all, identify with their lives, feel their emotions (see 1Pet 3:8).
+Empathize with all, identify with each other’s life and feel their emotions (see 1Pet 3:8).

 16 Be of the same mind one toward another.
 Mind not high things, but condescend to men of low estate.
 Be not wise in your own conceits.
 17 Recompense to no man evil for evil.
 Provide things honest in the sight of all men.

-Earlier the Apostle warned us to not think of ourselves too highly (Rom 12:3) and to prefer others first (Rom 12:10).
+Earlier the Apostle warned of the danger of valuing our own judgments and ideas too highly (Rom 12:3).
+Instead, we should prefer others (Rom 12:10).
 He continues: “Treat everyone with the same deference and respect, associating with all the brethren equally.
-Be sure to not show preference to the powerful man and avoid the man of low estate” (see also James 2:1).
+Do not show preference to the powerful man, nor avoid connecting with the man of low estate” (see also James 2:1).

 Be not wise in your own conceits.
 “Do not overvalue the thinking and conclusions of your own mind.”
 See Prov 3:7; Is 5:21; 1Cor 3:18.

 Recompense to no man evil for evil.
-Probably the reason this principle is repeated so often in the New Testament is because it is not an easy one to fulfill.
+This principle is repeated often in the New Testament because it is not an easy one and is markedly different from the Old Testament rule of life.
 Resist not evil (Mat 5:39); See that none render evil for evil unto any man (1Thes 5:15); Be not overcome of evil, but overcome evil with good (Rom 12:21); Not rendering evil for evil (1Pet 3:9); Avenge not yourselves (Rom 12:19); Take wrong…suffer yourselves to be defauded (1Cor 6:7).
 The Agape man is not easily provoked, thinketh no evil (1Cor 13:5).
+It is principle with dramatic, far-reaching effects for Christians and for the churches of Christ.

 Providing for honest things (2Cor 8:21).
 The word provide seems especially pointed to the way Christians choose to work in order to make a living (see 1Tim 5:8).
 The Christian’s business manners should be honest and fair (1Pet 2:12), dealt out in good measure, pressed down, and shaken together, and running over (Luke 6:38).

-In these verses, the Apostle has set a tremendous standard of living for the churches of Christ, yet how greatly have most failed to achieve that model!
-Someday, the great universal Church will congregate in shining perfection in Heaven and those earthly days of practice will become the criteria of testing.
+With these verses, the Apostle has set a tremendous standard of living for members in the churches of Christ, yet how greatly have most failed to achieve that model.
+Someday, the great universal Church will congregate in shining perfection in Heaven and these earthly days of practice will become the criteria of testing.
 God is now forming a beautiful, spotless bride for His Son.
 Who will be chosen?

 18 If it be possible, as much as lieth in you, live peaceably with all men.